Skip to content

 For example:

-You might deposit the cash for the period 5/1-5/6 all at once.
-By using the QuickBooks undeposited funds account in your daily sales journal entry for the cash payments you can easily track and verify actual cash deposits.
+You might deposit the cash for 5/1-5/6 all at once.
+You can easily track and verify actual cash deposits by using the QuickBooks undeposited funds account or a cash clearing account in your daily sales journal entry for cash payments.

 Outsource Your Bookkeeping

-There is a lot going on and you really need an experienced restaurant bookkeeper to build and maintain the bookkeeping system.
+A lot is happening, and you need an experienced restaurant bookkeeper to build and maintain the bookkeeping system.

-Outsourcing your bookkeeping provides financial reporting so you can assess the profitability of your restaurant locations and determine if opening a new location is recommended.
+Outsourcing your bookkeeping provides financial reporting, allowing you to assess the profitability of your restaurant locations and determine whether opening a new location is recommended.

-Take into consideration the suggestions we have made, along with hiring a bookkeeper who has restaurant experience.
-Hire a bookkeeper with cash management skills and a comprehensive understanding of multi-location restaurant bookkeeping.
+Please consider our suggestions and hire a bookkeeper with restaurant experience.
+Look for a bookkeeper with cash management skills and a comprehensive understanding of multi-location restaurant bookkeeping.

-With over a decade of restaurant bookkeeping and management experience we have developed a pretty solid bookkeeping system for multi-location restaurants.
+With over a decade of experience in restaurant bookkeeping and management, we have developed a pretty solid bookkeeping system for multi-location restaurants.